This is a new Beta development release, fixing recently discovered bugs.

 When the management client command ALL RESTART

-was executed while one data node was not running,
+-i was executed while one data node was not running,

 all data nodes in the cluster were shut down.